-Late Precambrian-Proterozoic Eon (1,800-542 Ma)
+2.1 Late Precambrian - Proterozoic Eon (1,800 - 542 Ma)

-During the Late Precambrian, which is called the Proterozoic Eon (1,800-542 Ma), Arizona was cooked, contorted, and squeezed by several major episodes of mountainbuilding.
+During the Late Precambrian, which is called the Proterozoic Eon (1,800 - 542 Ma), Arizona was cooked, contorted, and squeezed by several major episodes of mountain building.
 The Yavapai, Vishnu, and Pinal schists have been through intense metamorphism, were intruded by granitic rocks, and were later buried by sedimentary rocks.
 These deformed rocks can be seen in the bottom of the Grand Canyon, in the Salt River Canyon, and in other mountain ranges around the state.

-The oldest Precambrian rocks in northern Arizona, in the Prescott area and in the bottom of the Grand Canyon, were deposited and metamorphosed during the Yavapai episode of mountain-building.
-These ancient rocks are 1,800-1,740 Ma and consist of a series of metamorphosed volcanic rocks (basalts and rhyolites) and associated sedimentary rocks.
-The volcanogenic massive copper and zinc sulfide ore deposits in Yavapai County (such as the Verde district at Jerome) were formed by submarine hot springs that precipitated the sulfides directly onto the seafloor, in an environment similar to the "black smokers" observed on the deep seafloor today.
+The oldest Precambrian rocks in northern Arizona, in the Prescott area and in the bottom of the Grand Canyon, were deposited and metamorphosed during the Yavapai episode of mountain building.
+These ancient rocks are 1,800 to 1,740 million years old (Ma).
+These rocks are a series of metamorphosed volcanic rocks (basalts and rhyolites) and associated sedimentary rocks.
+The volcanogenic massive copper and zinc sulfide ore deposits in Yavapai County (such as the Verde district at Jerome) were formed by submarine hot springs that precipitated the sulfides directly onto the sea floor, in an environment similar to the 'black smokers' observed on the deep seafloor today.

-A later Proterozoic mountain-building episode, the Mazatzal, was active in Arizona from about 1,700 to 1,615
+A later Proterozoic mountain building episode, the Mazatzal, was active in Arizona from about 1,700 to 1,615 Ma.

-Ma.
 The igneous rocks in the New River and Mazatzal Mountains were more quartz-rich than the earlier rocks.
 In southern Arizona, the Proterozoic rocks consist of the satiny, greenish-gray Pinal Schist.
 Throughout southeastern Arizona, the Pinal Schist was intruded by granite or granodiorite.

 The earlier Precambrian metamorphic and igneous rocks were intruded by granites or pegmatites from about 1,450 to 1,400 Ma.
-These granites contain large (1-2-inch long), pink orthoclase crystals.
+These granites contain large one- to two-inch long, pink orthoclase crystals.
 The Oracle Granite of the Tucson area, the Ruin Granite in the Ray-Superior area, and the Zoroaster Granite in the bottom of the Grand Canyon are examples.
 Veins in these rocks produce exotic minerals containing beryllium, lithium, tantalum-niobium, bismuth, uranium, or tungsten.
-The powerful forces of this mountainbuilding episode created faults and fractures in a structurally weak zone, called the Texas Zone, that trends west-northwest from Texas to California.
-These zones of weakness were frequently reopened during later mountain-building episodes, allowing hot, mineral-bearing solutions the open space that was needed for the formation of vein minerals.
+The powerful forces of this mountain building episode created faults and fractures in a structurally weak zone, called the Texas Zone, that trends west-northwest from Texas to California.
+These zones of weakness were frequently reopened during later mountain building episodes, allowing hot, mineral-bearing solutions the open space that was needed for the formation of vein minerals.